UnitedEffects/ueauth/README.md

     * yarn run dev
     * http://localhost:3000/swagger
     * create an authGroup of your choice (i.e. testGroup) POST http://localhost:3000/api/group
+        * make note of the initialAccessToken (IAT)
+    * Using the IAT as a bearer token, create an account for this authGroup to activate POST http://localhost:3000/api/testGroup/account
     * http://localhost:3000/testGroup/.well-known/openid-configuration
 * Recommended setup for dev and manual deployment
     * Do not update .env_ci directly